As a church community across the Benefice, we endeavour to:

 Every summer Glandford Church helps to host the idyllic outdoor Benefice service in the grounds of neighbouring Bayfield Hall followed by a picnic.

 The neighbouring Shell Museum was built by Sir Alfred Jodrell to house his collection of shells at the time that he rebuilt the village.
-The Museum is closely connected with the Church as the Curator, who lives in the adjacent Church House, is also the Church Verger.
 The Museum is a popular tourist attraction, as is the nearby ford of the River Glaven.